Pete Sessions

-Peter Anderson Sessions (born March 22, 1955) is an American politician from Texas who is the U.S. representative for Texas's 17th congressional district.
-A member of the Republican Party, he has served in the U.S. House of Representatives for 11 terms.
+Peter Anderson Sessions (born March 22, 1955) is an American politician who serves in the United States House of Representatives for Texas's 17th congressional district as a member of the Republican Party.
 He chaired the House Rules Committee from 2013 to 2019 and is a former chair of the National Republican Congressional Committee.

+Sessions previously served in Congress from 1997 to 2019, representing districts based in Dallas.
 He was defeated for reelection by Democrat Colin Allred in 2018.
 On October 3, 2019, Sessions announced that he was running for Congress again in 2020.
-He was elected to the 17th district congressional seat on November 3, 2020.
+He was elected to the 17th district, based in Waco, on November 3, 2020.

-He is the son of former Director of the Federal Bureau of Investigation (FBI) William S. Sessions.

 Early life, education, and business career

-Sessions was born in Waco, Texas, the son of Alice June (née Lewis) and William Steele Sessions, a former director of the Federal Bureau of Investigation.
-He grew up in Waco and in the suburbs of Washington, D.C.
-In 1978, he graduated from Southwestern University, where he was a member of the Pi Kappa Alpha fraternity.
-He worked for Southwestern Bell for 16 years and rose to the rank of district manager for marketing in Dallas.
+Pete Sessions was born in Waco, Texas, on March 22, 1955, to Alice June Lewis and William S. Sessions, who served as Director of the Federal Bureau of Investigation.
+He attended Winston Churchill High School and graduated from Southwestern University in 1978.
+He worked at Southwestern Bell for sixteen years and rose to become a district manager for marketing in Dallas.
 The Boy Scouts of America recognized Sessions as a "Distinguished Eagle Scout."
 He holds a position on the Circle Ten Council of the BSA.
 His two sons are also active in scouting.